AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 -------------------------

-Recall that we said :ada:`Boolean'Size` is required to be 1, and that stand-alone objects of type Boolean are very likely allocated some integral number of storage elements (e.g., bytes) in memory, typically one.
+Recall that we said :ada:`Boolean'Size` is required to be 1, and that stand-alone objects of type :ada:`Boolean` are very likely allocated some integral number of storage elements (e.g., bytes) in memory, typically one.
 What about arrays of Booleans?
 Suppose we have an array of 16 Boolean components.
 How big are objects of the array type?
 It depends on